 The first phase of the trial has been to see how our customers are charging their EVs today.
 The next phase will focus on implementing smart charging with participants, with the complete trial findings to be released at the end of 2022.

-You can read more about the interim findings of our smart charging trial here:
+Want to learn more about the interim findings of our smart charging trial?